 We will only retain your personal information for as long as necessary for the reason we have collected it, including for any contractual, legal or regulatory requirements we have to comply with.
 Generally, for the services we provide, this means that we will have to store the information for at least 12 months.

-In some circumstances we may retain your data for longer than 12 months.
+In some circumstances, especially if there have been financial transactions between us and you, we will retain your data for longer than 12 months.
 When determining how long to retain your personal data, we consider amount, nature, and sensitivity of the personal information; the potential risk of harm from unauthorised use or disclosure of your personal information; the purposes for which we process your personal information and whether we can achieve those purposes through other means; and any applicable legal and regulatory requirements.